 On this page, we detail everything you need to know about tourist visas for Abu Dhabi and the UAE.
-Note no matter which Emirate you come in and out of, the Visa rules are national.
+Note that these visa rules apply no matter which Emirate you come in and out of.

 Who needs to apply for a Tourist Visa?

-If your country of citizenship is not listed below, you can apply either through your airline or UAE registered tour operator for the appropriate visa.
+You can apply either through your airline or UAE-registered tour operator for the appropriate visa.